-Parameter Description Offset Offsets the selected colours by the adjustments made using the HSB and RGB sliders.
+Parameter Description Offset Offsets the selected colours by the adjustments made using the HSB and RG sliders.
 Use the Amount slider to adjust the degree of offset.
 Use the Alpha slider to adjust the opacity of the selected colour.
-Blend Blends the selected colours with the colour swatch in the top-right corner.
-Use the Amount slider to adjust the degree of blend.
-A blend of 100% turns the selected colours into the same colour as the swatch.
-Adjusting the HSB and RGB sliders affect the swatch colour, which in turn affects the selected colours on the left.
+Blends the selected colours with the colour swatch in the top-right corn the Amount slider to adjust the degree of blend.
+A blend of 100% turns selected colours into the same colour as the swatch.
+Adjusting the HSB RGB sliders affect the swatch colour, which in turn affects the selected on on the left.
 Use the Alpha slider to adjust the opacity of the swatch.
-Mixer Select a Base and Tint colour to form a third colour swatch.
-Use the slider just beneath to mix the Base and Tint colours by different amounts.
-This will affect the mixed swatch whether it is selected or not.
-Select either the Tint or Base swatch and use the HSB and RGB sliders to adjust its colour.
-This will affect the mixed swatch colour, which in turn affects the selected colours on the left.
+Select a Base and Tint colour to form a third colour swatch.
+Use the s beneath to mix the Base and Tint colours by different amounts.
+This the mixed swatch whether it is selected or not.
+Select either the Tint swatch and use the HSB and RGB sliders to adjust its colour.
+This will mixed swatch colour, which in turn affects the selected colours on the